Access your personal information held by the police

 Claim compensation for breach of data protection

-If you believe we have breached any requirements of the data protection act and feel you have suffered damage or distress as a result, you may be entitled compensation.
-Any claims should be sent to our Information Rights Office.
+If you believe we have breached any requirements of the Data Protection Act and feel you have suffered damage or distress as a result, you may be entitled compensation.
+Any claims should be sent to our Information Rights Unit.